Table Of Contents

 I have to say I am much happier with the current direction of my site as well as the design.

-During 2017, I started creating a SaaS platform that helped people send electronic invitations for social events as well as give them an overview of who was and was not attending their event.
+During 2017, I started creating a SaaS app that helped people send electronic invitations for social events as well as give them an overview of who was and was not attending their event.

-The platform was called Swift Invites and I was able to finish it by the end of 2017.
+The app was called Swift Invites and I was able to finish it by the end of 2017.

 The plan was to promote and enhance it during the course of 2018.

-Unfortunately, due to the costs of running the platform and no activity, I decided to cancel it.
+Unfortunately, due to the costs of running the app and no activity, I decided to cancel it.